Eskendereya: Retirement to stud

 Eskendereya entered stud in 2011 at Taylor Made Stallions in Nicholasville, Kentucky.
 His starting stud fee was $30,000 live foal.
 In 2013 his stud fee was lowered to $17,500.

 In September 2015, it was announced that Eskendereya had been sold and would stand in Japan for the 2016 season, standing at the Shizunai Stallion Station.

 Eskendereya's most successful progeny to date include Mitole, winner of the 2019 Forego Stakes, the Metropolitan Handicap, the Churchill Downs Stakes and the Breeders' Cup Sprint; Mor Spirit, winner of the Metropolitan Handicap, Robert B. Lewis Stakes, and the Los Alamitos Futurity; Isabella Sings, winner of the Mrs. Revere Stakes, Eatontown Handicap, and the Endeavour Stakes; and Eskenformoney, winner of the 2016 Rampart Stakes.
 Eskendereya has also sired several listed stakes winners that have each won over $100,000 in purse money.

+Death

+On March 2, 2024 it was announced that Eskendereya had died from heart failure at the age of 17.